BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/hello_files.md

 * Create a page in your "public" directory named 404.html
 * When the user visits any route other than one of your previously assigned routes the 404 page should be displayed.
+* Add some styles to your pages.
+Make them look nice!